ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 cell fracture: https://www.youtube.com/watch?v=T2nsntEzlAw
 cell fracture without pre-fractured visual: https://www.youtube.com/watch?v=Xdrz7icUvC4

 Got to this, which works visually, but due to a cheap trick result.
-The cell fracture addon *prefractures* an object, unlike in houdini where a collission defines the fracture dynamics 💩
+The cell fracture addon *prefractures* an object, unlike in houdini where a collision defines the fracture dynamics 💩
-So you need to "wrap" the prefractured object with a solid object and then make it dissapear in render view at the chosen keyframe of impact...
+So you need to "wrap" the prefractured object with a solid object and then make it disappear in render view at the chosen keyframe of impact...
 Apparently there's a new node in the latest insider version that allows procedurally generated fracturing, but I can't find access to it... yet.
 ![blender-fracture. deliberately poor qual export](./media/blender-fract-magick.gif)